During Halloween or all year long, monsters hold strong appeal to kids. That’s why we wanted to round up our favorite monster books for kids.

 Leonardo faces a choice that we all face at some point (metaphorically speaking)- be a great monster or be a great friend?
 I adore Mo Willems and this book is no exception.
 It cracks me up every time.

 How to Catch a Monster by Adam Wallace

 A child dressed as a ninja decides to catch the monster in his room once and for all, but it turns out the monster wants nothing more than to be friends!

 A funny picture book by Peter Brown all about a boy who thinks his teacher is a monster, until he meets her at a park on fateful day.

 Halloween Monster Books

-This interactive book is the perfect monster book for Halloween!
+This interactive Halloween book for toddlers is the perfect book for Halloween!
 Ghost is throwing a party and the monsters need a snack.